WestiferRobin/blackjack-front/README.md

 ## THE TODO(S)
 - Solo View
     - Should have dealer and players cards showed and card ammount
-        - Look at notes of SoloEngine.js
+        - Change the raw ints into an enum or a constants file
+        - Fix the reset functionality
     - Player cards and with working buttons as well as displaying cards with betting ammount.
         - Hit, Stand, Double, Split should work flawlessly
+            - Look at SoloEngine.js for notes under
     - Sync logic of basic game of blackjack from player and dealer.
     - Able to have a betting system.
         - Use units and then dollar ammounts